BitcoinDesign/Guide/guide/onboarding/first-use.md

 [Bitcoin wallets]({{ 'guide/glossary/#wallet' | relative_url }}) contain the private keys to a user’s bitcoin.
 Private keys let users access bitcoin associated with those keys.
 If the user does not have a Bitcoin wallet already that they want to restore, it is necessary to create a new one.

 Like regular keys on a keychain, Bitcoin private keys can be copied.
 This makes [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) one of the most important considerations of any bitcoin owner.
-Most Bitcoin wallet applications will automatically generate the user’s private keys during onboarding.
+Bitcoin wallet applications should automatically generate the user’s private keys locally, meaning they are only generated and stored on the device and not by the wallet provider, during onboarding.

 <div class="center" markdown="1">